-Last week, California passed one of the most advanced privacy laws in the United States, The California Consumer Privacy Act of 2018.
-It is being hailed as a major step forward with comparisons such as “GDPR comes to America” and other such headlines.
+In June 2018, California passed one of the most advanced privacy laws in the US – The California Consumer Privacy Act of 2018 (AB 375).
+The act is hailed as a major step forward and is being compared with the General Data Privacy Regulation (GDPR) in Europe.

-Upon review, the California act has several challenges, not least of which is that it is not slated to go into affect till 2020, and the many big tech companies that are already lining up to try to get legislators to change provisions of the law.
+Upon review, AB 375 presents several challenges, not least of which is that it is not slated to go into affect until 2020, and the many big tech companies are calling for changes to provisions of the law.

 What is in the law

-The law establishes a few new rights for Californian residents, and like the GDPR in Europe, applies to any business that sells to or has personal data on California Residents.
+AB 375 establishes several data privacy rights for Californian residents and, like the GDPR in Europe, this law applies to any business that sells to or has personal data on California Residents.

-1. The right of Californians to know what personal information is being collected about them.
+- The right of Californians to know what personal information is being collected.

-5. The right of Californians to equal service and price, even if they exercise their privacy rights.
+- The right of Californians to equal service and price, regardless of their choice to disclose personal information.

-In short, it gives Californians a way to opt out of almost all secondary uses of their data whether that be aggregated sale to data brokers, tracking, or other uses not directly tied to the provision of a service.
+In short, AB 375 gives Californians a way to opt out of almost all secondary uses of their personal information whether for sale to data brokers, tracking or other uses not tied directly to the provision of a service.

-While the law does have penalties for breaches that result from not adequately protecting information, this law itself does not contain any requirements for how businesses need to protect information, or language to guide a court is analyzing if protection was adequate.
+While the California privacy law does have penalties for breaches that result from not adequately protecting information, AB 375 does not contain requirements for how businesses must protect information.
+This law also lacks any language to guide a court in analyzing if the data protection practices of an organization are adequate.

-Unlike the European General Data Protection Regulation, The California Consumer Privacy Act of 2018 does not contain specific requirements for businesses to follow to ensure the Security of Processing.
-The Act does prescribe how businesses are to get consent for collecting and using information, and that they can not discriminate against consumers for exercising their rights.
+Unlike the European GDPR, AB 375 does not contain specific instructions for Security of Processing businesses to follow.
+But the law does prescribe how businesses are to get consent for collecting and using personal information.
+Consumers cannot be discriminated against for exercising their rights.

-The California Consumer Privacy Act relies heavily on other California and Federal laws to provide guidance on these areas.
-There are a number of conflicts with these other laws and areas that would likely need to be clarified through regulatory guidance, or possible changes to the law.
+AB 375 relies heavily on other California and federal laws to provide guidance on these areas.
+And, as a result, several conflicts exist with other laws – requiring further clarification through regulatory guidance or changes to AB 375 itself.

-Additionally, there are still a number of questions about how the Act might be amended under pressure from tech companies and privacy advocates, and what regulations might be published to support the Act.
+Additionally, there are still questions about how AB 375 might be amended under pressure from technology companies and privacy advocates or what supplementary regulations might be.